ktorio/ktor-documentation/topics/response-validation.md

 The Ktor client includes validation of non-2xx responses by default.
 For example, the client throws [ClientRequestException](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-client-request-exception/index.html) for 4xx error responses.
 If required, you can add additional validation for 2xx responses or customize default validation by using [HttpCallValidator](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-http-call-validator/index.html).

 ## Default validation {id="default"}
-By default, Ktor client throws exceptions for non-2xx error responses:
+By default, the Ktor client throws exceptions for non-2xx error responses:
 * [RedirectResponseException](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-redirect-response-exception/index.html) for 3xx responses.
 * [ClientRequestException](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-client-request-exception/index.html) for 4xx responses.
 * [ServerResponseException](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-server-response-exception/index.html) for 5xx responses.

 You can add additional validation for 2xx responses by using the [validateResponse](#2xx) function available in `HttpCallValidator`.
 If you need to customize handling of non-2xx exceptions, you can use [handleResponseException](#non-2xx).

 Default validation is controlled by the [expectSuccess](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/expect-success.html) property.
-If necessary, you can disable it on a [client configuration](client.md#configure-client) level...
+If necessary, you can disable it on a [client configuration](client.md#configure-client) level using the `expectSuccess` property ...
 ```kotlin
 ```
 {src="snippets/_misc_client/BasicClientConfig.kt"}

-... or the `expectSuccess` property on a [request](request.md#parameters) level.
+... or by using the same property on a [request](request.md#parameters) level.

 ## Custom validation {id="custom"}
 You can add additional validation for 2xx responses or customize default validation by using the [HttpCallValidator](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-http-call-validator/index.html) plugin.
 To install `HttpCallValidator`, call the [HttpResponseValidator](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.features/-http-response-validator.html) function inside a [client configuration block](client.md#configure-client):